mmkim1210/GeneticsMakie.jl/docs/src/examples/genes.md

 !!! note "Gene density"
     As some regions have higher gene density than the others, it would be wise (for publication purpose) to visualize a smaller genomic window for such gene-dense regions.
+    One could instead visualize only the genes of interest (e.g. protein coding genes) by subsetting GENCODE accordingly to such features.

 We can highlight a gene or sets of genes as below.
 This can be useful when highlighting genes by certain properties such as those that are protein coding or those that are